What Professional Growth really looks like (Do these to advance your career)

 We’re going to ditch the “slow and steady” mentality in favor of zeroing in on Big Wins.

 What exactly are Big Wins?
-Think strategic power moves that create massive breakthroughs rather than incremental progress.
-I’m talking about:
+I’m talking about strategic power moves that create massive breakthroughs rather than incremental progress, for example:

-• Negotiating salary increase that turbocharges your earnings by 30% (check out my article here on how to negotiate your salary with exact scripts, so you have no excuse this time!)
+• Negotiating salary increase that turbocharges your earnings by 30% (check out my article here on how to negotiate your salary, with exact scripts)

 • Landing a huge client that raises your industry credibility tenfold